Pat McCrory: 2008 gubernatorial campaign

-2009–2012 interim
+Hiatus (2009–2012)

 Following his defeat in the 2008 gubernatorial election, McCrory announced that he would not seek a record eighth term as Charlotte mayor in 2009.
 Having retired from Duke Energy after 29 years of service in early 2008 to run for governor, McCrory decided to return to the private sector.
 He went on to work for his brother's consulting firm, and also joined the law firm of Moore Van Allen.
 McCrory also began to pave the way for a possible 2012 gubernatorial campaign by remaining active in the North Carolina Republican Party.
-He spoke at numerous GOP county and district conventions and dinners, as well as the 2009, 2010 & 2011 State GOP conventions.
+He spoke at numerous GOP county and district conventions and dinners, as well as the 2009, 2010 and 2011 state GOP conventions.

 After being a centerpiece of the 2010 Republican takeover of the North Carolina Legislature, McCrory worked closely with Senate Leader Phil Berger and House Speaker Thom Tillis, both of whom hail from the Charlotte area and are close friends of McCrory's.

-2012
+2012 gubernatorial campaign

 Governor Bev Perdue declined to seek re-election in 2012.
 McCrory then announced his candidacy for governor on January 31, 2012.
 On May 8, 2012, he won the Republican primary with 83.40% of the vote.
-McCrory went on to defeat Democratic Lieutenant Governor Walter Dalton in the general election, 55%–43%.
+McCrory went on to defeat Democratic Lieutenant Governor Walter Dalton in the general election, 55% to 43%.
 It is the largest margin of victory for a Republican in an open-seat race for governor since Reconstruction.

-Issues

 When asked in a debate what further abortion restrictions he would sign into law if elected, he answered, "None."
 McCrory publicized his positions on the economy and education in two white papers.
 One was called "The North Carolina Comeback" and focused on economic recovery.
-In it he stated that he would work to get the unemployment rate below South Carolina's and also to restructure the North Carolina's tax codes.
+In it he stated that he would strive to reduce the unemployment rate to below South Carolina's and also to restructure the North Carolina's tax codes.

 The other paper, "A Passion for Education," advocated several areas for reform: more classroom technology, such as virtual courses and hand-held technology; teacher merit-pay systems; and expansion of charter schools.
 McCrory also suggested stopping social promotion of some students and creating a new method of grading schools.